tobiasbriones/ep-file-system/docs/development.md

 An old-school problem I still have is when the emulator dies, and the log is not responding because it's on the died emulator!.

+### Watch Out Base64

+There are two `Base64` APIs and that had me crazy, we have them in  the `android.util` and `java.util` packages.
+Make sure to import the android one.